memahdii/social_network/README.md

 - Offloads heavy operations (e.g., database writes) to a background worker using Redis queues.
 3. Responsiveness:
 - Ensures the main application thread doesn’t become unresponsive while creating a group.

+**Potential Improvement:**
+- The loop could include a timeout or error-checking mechanism to handle cases where the task fails.